-The Homelite brand has a reputation for delivering affordable, functional tools with average homeowners in mind.
-This is on full display with the Homelite UT43122B electric chainsaw.
-It’s a good choice for occasional use and can handle pretty much any cutting job that’s likely to pop up around the yard.
+The Homelite brand has a reputation for delivering affordable, functional tools with homeowners in mind, and this mantra is on full display with the Homelite UT43122B electric chainsaw.

 During our test phase, we used all the chainsaws we compared to cut through a 6x6-inch piece of lumber.
 The gas models were able to slice through it in under ten seconds.
 And while this model didn’t match that time, it clocked in 16 seconds.
 But it should be noted that two of the three other corded models we tested were able to make the same cut a few seconds faster.